Anand-B09/rag/README.md

 # PDF RAG System

 A robust Retrieval-Augmented Generation (RAG) system for querying PDF documents using LLMs and vector storage.
 Built with FastAPI, Streamlit, ChromaDB, Ollama and LlamaIndex.
+Refer to [Notes](Notes.md) for additional notes on this implementation.

 ```mermaid
 flowchart TD